 One World Trade Center also known as 1 World Trade Center, One WTC and 1 WTC and nicknamed "Freedom Tower" during the initial works, is the main building of the World Trade Center complex reconstructed in Lower Manhattan.
 It is the highest skyscraper in the western hemisphere, 1776-foot / 541 meters tall, and the sixth highest in the world.
-The supertall structure has the same name as the North Tower of the original World Trade Center, which was completely destroyed during the terrorist attacks in that September day - 9/11, 2001.
+The super tall structure has the same name as the North Tower of the original World Trade Center, which was completely destroyed during the terrorist attacks in that September day - 9/11, 2001.

 You may decide to go in the morning, try to do it on a nice sunny day to enjoy the views, or at sunset and wait Manhattan to light up right before your eyes.

-Price Tickets ONE World Center
+Ticket Price for The ONE World

-At 102th floor you will immediately find the Observatory from where to admire all Manhattan with Brooklyn, Queens, the Bay and New Jersey.
+On the 102nd floor, you will immediately find the Observatory from where to admire all Manhattan with Brooklyn, Queens, the Bay and New Jersey.

-On the 100th floor you will find two incredible installations: City Pulse, a ring of 10 LCD screens that provides real-time information about the city, and the Sky Portal, a 4-meter glass floor that lets you see the streets below of you.
+On the 100th floor, you will find two incredible installations: City Pulse, a ring of 10 LCD screens that provides real-time information about the city, and the Sky Portal, a 4-meter glass floor that lets you see the streets below of you.

-Photo City Pulse
+Photo - The City Pulse

-World Trade Center Transportation Hub: Oculus
+World Trade Center Transportation Hub: The Oculus

 The World Trade Center Transportation Hub, known as Oculus, is the new PATH station of the New York and New York Port Authority.
 Designed by Spanish architect Santiago Calatrava, it is made up of a railway station with a large open loop under the National September 11 Memorial Plaza.